Prashantyadav570/Pizza-Sales-Analysis-Dashboard/README.md

 # Pizza-Sales-Analysis-Dashboard
-This project focuses on analyzing pizza sales data to uncover business insights using Excel, MySQL, and Power BI.
-The goal is to identify sales trends, top-performing pizzas, and worst-performing items through interactive dashboards.

 🍕 Pizza Sales Analysis Dashboard
-📊 Project Summary

 This project delivers an end-to-end sales analytics solution for a pizza business using Excel, MySQL, and Power BI.
 The dashboard transforms raw transactional data into actionable insights, enabling stakeholders to evaluate overall performance and identify best- and worst-performing products.